 Livne declined to comment on the company’s valuation but shared a few other interesting details including some of the most common client use cases.

-In the education sector, Livne said Verbit fulfills the requirement for higher education institutions to provide captioned videos and full lecture transcripts for deaf or hearing-impaired students.
+In the education sector, Livne said Verbit fulfills the requirement for higher education institutions to provide captioned videos and full academic transcription for deaf or hearing-impaired students.
 He said some education sector clients include the London Business School, Stanford, Harvard, FIT, Brigham Young University-Idaho, and the University of California, Santa Barbara, as well as online course providers Coursera and Udacity.

 “In the legal industry, Verbit’s solution is able to help tackle the court reporter shortage and provide companies with the technology to make reporters more efficient to cover all jobs,” Livne said.